datatrail-jhu/08_data/manuscript/05_exporting.md

 ![Difference between RData and rds files](images/05_exporting/05_data_exporting_02.png)

 We'll learn how to save a single R object, save multiple R objects or save your entire workspace in a specified file.
-To save a single object to a file, we will use the functino `saveRDS()`.
+To save a single object to a file, we will use the function `saveRDS()`.
 By running this function the object will be saved as an `rds` file.
 Once you save the object into a file, the file can be called (or restored as some people put it) using the `readRDS()` function.
 Here is how.
 As a practice, let's create one data frame called `df1` and one list called `list1`.
 The data frame has three columns and three rows and the list has three elements with different lengths.

 ```r
 df1 <- data.frame("id" = 1:3, "Age" = c(23, 25, 19), "Name" = c("John","Dora","Natasha"))